mongodb/docs/source/includes/api/list-tables/responses/migration/migration.rst

        MongoDB data from the source (|com|) to destination (|service|) deployments.
 Each live migration process uses its own dedicated migration host.

+   * - readyForCutover
+     - boolean
+     - Flag that indicates whether the live migration process is ready to start the cutover process.